 Perhaps a more fitting title would be ramblings of a mad woman!
-From mad at the world to madly in love with Jesus, my desire through my musings is to ignite in you or rekindle if your flame has waned, your own fiery passion for Him.
-Though most bloggers limit themselves to 400 words, I must warn you now that I am extremely opinionated and yes, long winded!
-So, grab a cup of java, curl up on your comfy chair...Deep calls to deep...come take a drink.
+From mad at the world to mad about Love, I must warn you now that I am extremely opinionated and yes, long winded!
+So, grab a cup of java or a glass of vino, and curl up on your comfy chair...Deep calls to deep...come take a drink.

 Note: I started this article a few months ago with the intent that Doug (my husband) would add to it and we would release the published work together.
 He never got around to adding to it, but I still thought it was worth sharing with my readers in the form that it's in.